duythongjacob/duythongjacob/README.md

 ### Hi there 👋

-I'm a  UI-UX Designer  and Front-end Web Developer.
+I'm a  UI-UX Designer  and  Web Developer.
 My experience has provided me with the experience and technical skills necessary to successfully support a company,